ropensci-archive/roweb2/content/blog/2017-06-07-unconf_projects_3.md

 Continuing our series of blog posts ([day 1](https://ropensci.org/blog/blog/2017/06/05/unconf_recap_1), [day 2](https://ropensci.org/blog/blog/2017/06/06/unconf_recap_2)) this week about [unconf 17](https://ropensci.org/blog/blog/2017/06/02/unconf2017).

 ## `available`

 **Summary:**  Ever have trouble naming your software package?
 Find a great name and realize it's already taken on CRAN, or further along in development on GitHub?
 The `available` package makes it easy to check for valid, available names, and also checks various sources for any unintended meanings.
 The package can also suggest names based on the description and title of your package.

 ![available Package](https://i.imgur.com/k6J5hQr.png)

-**Team:** Jim Hester, Carl Ganz, Gábor Csárdi, Molly Lewis, Rachel Tatman
+**Team:** Jim Hester, Carl Ganz, GÃ¡bor CsÃ¡rdi, Molly Lewis, Rachel Tatman

 **Github:** https://github.com/ropenscilabs/available

 ## `miner`